American Samoa: Avifauna

 The blue-crowned lorikeet is the only parrot found in American Samoa.

 Sixteen of the Samoan Islands' 34 bird species are found nowhere else on Earth.
 This includes the critically endangered tooth-billed pigeon.
 Four species of birds are only found in the Manuʻa Islands and not on Tutuila.
 These include American Samoa's only parrot, the blue-crowned lory.
 Other special birds to Manuʻa are the lesser shrikebill and the friendly ground-dove.
 The spotless crake has only been observed on Taʻū Island.

 There are more species of birds than all species of reptiles, mammals and amphibians combined.
 Native land birds include two honeyeaters: cardinal honeyeater and wattled honeyeater.
 Cardinal honeyeaters only occur on Tutuila Island.
 The only endemic land bird to American Samoa is the Samoan starling.
 Four pigeons are native to American Samoa: Pacific imperial pigeon, many-colored fruit dove, white-capped fruit dove, and shy ground dove.
 The local government banned all pigeon hunting in 1992.

 The many-colored fruit dove is one of the rarest birds that nest on Tutuila.
 Studies in the 1980s estimated their population size at Tutuila to be only around 80 birds.
 Amalau Valley has been described as the best place in American Samoa to observe the many-colored fruit dove.

 The offshore islet of Pola Island near Vatia is a nesting site for many seabird species and an excellent area to observe seabirds.
 The Pola region of Vatia and Rose Atoll are the only places in American Samoa where there are breeding colonies of red-footed boobies.

 Birds that depend on freshwater habitat include the Pacific reef heron and Pacific black duck, the Samoan Islands' only species of duck.
 The largest wetland areas are the pala lagoons in Nuʻuuli and Leone as well as Pala Lake on Aunuʻu Island.

+Corporate Transparency and Offshore Structures

+American Samoa is sometimes described as an attractive jurisdiction for offshore and international corporate structures due to the limited public accessibility of corporate registration information, which can make it difficult for third parties to independently trace or verify company registration details.